 Thinking That Your Hardwood Furniture It Rot Resistant

 You might have made your wooden patio furniture using the strongest hardwoods such as teak or cedar.
-Do not be overconfident that the strong nature of the wood will not be affected by weather.
+Do not be overconfident that the strong nature of the wood will not be affected by the weather.
 When you leave it exposed too long, it will definitely begin rotting.
 The solution to this is applying coats of water repellent once every year.
 You might also consider protecting your patio area where the hardwood furniture is to prevent rainwater from finding its way and soaking in your furniture.
 Never assume that the strongest hardwood can never succumb to rotting because it can.